flucoma/flucoma-docs/doc/DataSeries.rst

    Merge sourceDataSeries in the current DataSeries.
 It will replace the value of points with the same identifier if overwrite is set to 1.

+:message kNearest:

+   :arg buffer: A |buffer| containing a data point to match against.

+   :arg k: The number of nearest neighbours to return.

+   Returns the identifiers of the ``k`` points nearest to the one passed in distance order (closest first).
+Note that this is a brute force distance measure, and inefficient for repeated queries against large dataseries.

+:message kNearestDist:

+   :arg buffer: A |buffer| containing a data point to match against.
+The number of frames in the buffer must match the dimensionality of the DataSet.

+   :arg k: The number of nearest neighbours to return.
+The identifiers will be sorted, beginning with the nearest.

+   Returns the distances to the ``k`` points nearest to the one passed in descending order.
+Note that this is a brute force distance measure, and inefficient for repeated queries against large dataseries.

 :message print:

    Post an abbreviated content of the DataSeries in the window by default, but you can supply a custom action instead.